-Note: If a mortgage instrument provides otherwise, lenders must check with their lead Fannie Mae regional office (see E-1-03, List of Contacts) as there may be pooling and/or disclosure impact.
+Note: If a mortgage instrument provides otherwise, lenders must check with their Fannie Mae customer account team as there may be pooling and/or disclosure impact.

 Interest rate calculations are subject to the applicable per-adjustment and lifetime interest rate change limitations.

 MBS pools cannot contain ARMs with provisions that allow or require the servicer/lender to change the minimum or maximum interest rate or the mortgage margin following an assumption, unless those provisions are waived prior to pooling such mortgage loans.
 Since this is not a feature contained in standard Fannie Mae ARM instruments, the lender must check with its Fannie Mae regional office (see E-1-03, List of Contacts) to determine acceptability of the nonstandard form.

 If such a unilateral waiver is legally precluded because the note provision would be beneficial to the borrower and therefore requires borrower consent to waive, Fannie Mae will require evidence of a prior, duly written and executed bilateral waiver between the lender and the related borrower before allowing the mortgage loan to be pooled.